ROAR-QUTRC/perseus-v2/Docs/README.md

 The STL (Standard Template Library) is _massive_ in modern C++ and contains a huge number of solutions to common problems - the most common likely being `std::string` and `std::vector`.
 Less well known solutions are libraries such as `<atomic>`, `<chrono>`, and `<tuple>` - all of which solve common problems well.
 Before implementing a new solution, take half a minute to do a search and see if the STL has a solution already.

-### `auto` and the STL
+### When to use `auto`

+The `auto` keyword should only be used in cases where it is explicitly clear what the type is.
+It is very easy to accidentally perform an implicit cast with `auto` to a type you didn't intend to use, and as such should be avoided for standard primitives.
+There are also cases where explicitly specifying the type may result in clearer code - in these cases don't use it.

-Using the STL can result in... interesting... types sometimes - if you don't particularly care what type the variable _is_ (such as `std::vector::begin`), you may use the `auto` (or `const auto`, or `auto&`, or `const auto&` as appropriate) keyword instead of specifying the complete type - **but only do this where you know exactly what will happen!** It is very easy for the `auto` keyword to apply a type that you didn't expect, introducing bugs later down the line.
-It should only be used in cases where the type is fully specified and the intended use is clear.
+Using the STL can result in... interesting... types sometimes - if you don't particularly care what type the variable _is_ (such as `std::vector::begin`), you may use the `auto` (or `const auto`, or `auto&`, or `const auto&` as appropriate) keyword instead of specifying the complete type - **but only do this where you know exactly what will happen!** It should only be used in cases where the type is fully specified and the intended use is clear.

 ### Exception Handling